Michael A. Taylor Player Props: Twins vs. Diamondbacks

-On Saturday, Michael A. Taylor (.615 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:10 PM ET.
+Michael A. Taylor -- with a slugging percentage of .667 in his past 10 games, including four home runs -- will be in action for the Minnesota Twins against the Arizona Diamondbacks, with Zac Gallen on the hill, on August 6 at 2:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Diamondbacks.
+In his last game, he notched a home run while going 1-for-4 against the Diamondbacks.

 Michael A. Taylor Game Info & Props vs. the Diamondbacks